skeletorkun/phorest-techtest-oozen/README.md

 * Parse CSV files separately for each resource, in-order: clients, appointments, services &/ purchases
 * File size is limited to 2MB (see application.yaml)
+* Some examples are below.
+Also, a postman collection is provided in the resources:
+    * resources/postman/appointment-service-oozen.postman_collection.json

 Clients: